-- 1) Salary expenditures in FY20 reflect actual salaries, and are projected to grow at 4% annually. - 2) Employee benefits are projected to increase at an average annual rate of 5%. - 3) Expenses related to purchased services are projected to increase at 2%. - 4) Expenses related to supplies and materials are higher in FY20 because of planned classroom furniture replacement and the need to furnish the areas of new construction.
-Beyond FY20 the cost is projected to drop to \$2,300,000 and then projected to increase 2% annually. - 5) The district is projected to spend \$9,368,000 on capital improvements in FY20, and then \$1,000,000 annually in years following.
+- Salary expenditures in FY21 reflect actual salaries, and are projected to grow at 4% annually. - Employee benefits are projected to increase at an average annual rate of 5%. - 3) Expenses related to purchased services are projected to increase at 2%. - 4) Expenses related to supplies and materials are higher for FY21 due to technology expenses as well as projected COVID-19 expenses.
+FY22 through FY26 are projected to increase at 2%.

-- 6) The State of Illinois will start to shift pension costs to local districts in FY21; these amounts have been shown separately on the schedule. - 7) Out of district special education tuition costs are projected to increase 5% annually. - 8) The major capital projects included in FY20 are the completion of the Stony Creek renovation, completion of the Early Childhood Center construction, completion of the Hazelgreen gym improvements, completion of the district lighting upgrades, and completion of the Hazelgreen parking improvements.
+- The district is projected to spend \$2,918,000 on capital improvements in FY21, and then \$1,000,000 annually in years following. - 6) The State of Illinois will start to shift pension costs to local districts in FY22; these amounts have been shown separately on the schedule. - Out of district special education tuition costs are projected to increase 5% annually. - 8) The major capital projects included in FY21 are the completion of the Stony Creek renovation and completion of the Early Childhood Center construction.
+It is also expected that the Hazelgreen West parking improvements will be completed in FY21.

-Projections FY20 through FY25
+Projections FY21 through FY26